 Add additional nameserver addresses and click Finish …

 (Add additional nameservers)

-Remember to click Save when done to update your new nameserver settings …
+Verify that you have entered everything correctly and click Save when done to update your new settings …

 (Save your new nameserver settings)

 A confirmation message will let you know that your request have been submitted …

 (Allow a few hours for changes to take effect)

 It will take anywhere from a few moments to a day or two for the changes to start propagating and taking effect.
 DNS servers worldwide will be notified of the address changes and begin pointing online users to your domain.
 If you experience any problems, contact your web host for support.

 Here are some free online tools you can use to check that your nameservers have been properly configured and are working correctly: